fpirotti/rRINEX/README.md

 ## STILL BEING DEVELOPED, NOT YET OPERATIONAL !!

-The following command might work and will download and run the **web interface…** - shiny library is required.

-shiny::runGitHub(“rRINEX”, “fpirotti”, subdir =
-“data-raw/rtklibShinyApp/”)

-The goal of rRINEX is to provide simple tools to analyse your RINEX observation files.
+The goal of rRINEX is to provide [***simple tools***]{.underline} to analyse your RINEX observation files.

+The idea is that the user simply uploads one or more RINEX OBS files, compressed or uncompressed and the app will try to:

+-   show an initial rough position

-Just upload them and it will try to find NAV files and Ephemeris data and create plots, statistics etc….
+-   create plots, provide SNR statistics etc….

-Some advantages is that it can use parallel reading of large files.

-It interfaces with
-<a href="http://www.rtklib.com" target="_blank"><em>RTKLIB</em></a> ,
-which is easily downloaded from the link, both for linux and windows.
+-   download CORS data (NAV files) and other precise Ephemeris

+-   provide user with some feedback on how to best post-process the data

-Download the observation data of a CORS (continuous operating reference stations) network froma GNSS data archive in the net.
+We did not reinvent the wheel, and thus [RTKLIB](http://www.rtklib.com) is used as backend.
+Download the observation data of a CORS (continuous operating reference stations) network from a GNSS data archive in the net.
 For now it connects to a user-provided list of CORS repositories, using a templated string just like RTKLIB’s URL_LIST.txt

 <http://www.epncb.oma.be/ftp/center/data/BKGI.RDC>
 <https://igs.bkg.bund.de/root_ftp/IGS/highrate/2020/263/l/>